+The books of prime entry are the first steps of summarising financial information.
 Businesses generate source records almost every time they make a transaction.
-The details contained in these records somehow needs to be extracted and summarised in such a way that financial statements can be prepared which contain numbers giving an overview of how a business has performed.
+The details contained in these records somehow need to be extracted and summarised in such a way that financial statements can be prepared which contain numbers giving an overview of how a business has performed.
 This is where the books of prime entry come into play.

 Table of Contents

 - 1. What are the Books of Prime Entry?